InnovationDesignConsortium/revit_standards_addin_rule_sample/Standards/RevitStandardsPanel/AnnotatedTest/rules.md

 ### Formula Rule - Number of Occupants in a Room

 Mathematical operations can be performed on parameters within the same element.
-In this example, the _Area_ is divided by the _Occupant Load Factor_ (number of occupants per square foot) and the result will be written to the _Occupancy Load_ parameter.
+In this example, the built-in _Area_ value is divided by the _Occupant Load Factor_ (maximum floor area allowance per occupant, Data Type: Area) and the result will be written to the _Occupancy Load_ parameter (Data Type: Integer).

 ```json
 {